jklust/gamdpy/examples/README.md

 # Examples

 List of examples of simulations (mostly in order of increasing complexity).

-NOTE: For testing purposes the simulations in the examples are very short, so you might want to make them longer.
+The simulations in the examples are very short to ensure fast execution, however, you might want to make them longer.

 ## Basic